 Different activation techniques of glide path instruments (full rotation or reciprocating motion) were introduced with the aim of improving blade efficiency and resistance to cyclic fatigue.
-Studies have shown that an increase in resistance to cyclic fatigue is influenced by advanced metallurgical solutions as well as the kinematics of movement [17-20, 23, 24, 25].
+Studies have shown that increase in resistance to cyclic fatigue is influenced by advanced metallurgical solutions as well as the kinematics of movement [17-20, 23, 24, 25].
 The researchers point out that instruments activated by reciprocating motion have a higher resistance to cyclic fatigue since they are exposed to lower stress compared to instruments with full rotation.
-De-Deus et al. [20] noticed a small percentage of fractures and deformation rates of glide path instrument with reciprocating motion (R-Pilot) after a previously established micro glide path with the size 08 hand file.
+De Deus at al. 2021. have noticed a small percent of fractures and deformation rates of glide path instrument with reciprocating motion (R-Pilot) after previously established micro glide path with size 08 hand file [20].

-Instruments activated by reciprocating motion show higher cutting efficiency, reduced extrusion of dentin filings, and better centricity compared to instruments with full rotation [20].
-According to Keskin et al. [17], WaveOne Gold (Dentsply Sirona) showed greater resistance to cyclic fatigue than R-Pilot, although both are reciprocating instruments, but made of different type of alloy.
+Instruments activated by reciprocating motion show higher cutting efficiency, reduced extrusion of dentin filings and better centricity compared to instruments with full rotation [20].
+According to Keskin et al. [17], Waveone Gold showed greater resistance to cyclic fatigue than R-Pilot, although both are reciprocating instruments, but made of different type of alloy.
 WaveOne is made of Gold NiTi alloy while R-Pilot is made of M-Wire.
 In the same study, R-Pilot showed greater resistance to cyclic fatigue than Pro Glider (both from M-Wire), demonstrating less exposure to instrument stress in reciprocating motion.

-Generally, the advantages of glide path NiTi files are shorter preparation time, reduced possibility of procedural errors, better maintenance of the original anatomy, less operator and hand fatigue, reduced apical extrusion, and postoperative pain [26, 27].
-The possibility of instrument fracture, reduced tactile sensation, and instruments' cost are disadvantages of using mechanical glide path systems [22].
+Generally, the advantages of Glide path NiTi files are shorter preparation time, reduced possibility of procedural errors, better maintenance of the original anatomy, less operator and hand fatigue, reduced apical extrusion and postoperative pain [26, 27].
+Possibility of instrument fracture reduced tactile sensation and instruments cost are disadvantages of using mechanical glide path systems [22].